zhullyb/monyhar/monyhar/docs/memory/key_concepts.md

-However, even in macOS, Android, CrOS, and "standard desktop linux" each also have enough divergences (compressed memory, pagefile vs swap partition vs no swap, overcommit settings, memory perssure signals etc) that even answering "how much memory is Chromium using" is hard to do in a uniform manner.
+However, even in macOS, Android, CrOS, and "standard desktop linux" each also have enough divergences (compressed memory, pagefile vs swap partition vs no swap, overcommit settings, memory perssure signals etc) that even answering "how much memory is Monyhar using" is hard to do in a uniform manner.

-The goal of this document is to give a common set of vocabulary and concepts such that Chromium developers can more discuss questions like the ones above without misunderstanding each other.
+The goal of this document is to give a common set of vocabulary and concepts such that Monyhar developers can more discuss questions like the ones above without misunderstanding each other.